 An Introduction & guide to Mallorca

-Imagine an island with turquoise-blue seas, secret coves, soft golden sands, lush green foliage, soaring rugged mountains, sleepy honey-stone villages, and a vibrant capital city.
-A place steeped in history, with a rich artisan and cultural scene, featuring gastronomic excellence.
+Imagine an island with turquoise-blue seas, secret coves, soft golden sands, lush green foliage, rugged mountains, picturesque villages and a vibrant capital city.
 Well, this island’s name is Mallorca and, thanks to its many charms, more and more people are visiting all year round.

-Each region in Mallorca has its own particular appeal - the northeast for history, the east coast for beaches and caves, the north and west for spectacular mountains and picture-postcard villages.
-To know about the real Mallorca, you should drive across Es Pla, the fertile plain at the centre of the island with its almond groves, windmills and old market towns.
-Choosing where to stay depends on what you want to see and do, from the bustle of Palma to the dreamy coastlines, or head inland for many luxury retreats where you can get away from it all.
+Choosing where to stay depends on the type of holiday you are after and what you want to see and do, from the hustle and bustle of Palma to the dreamy coastlines, or the get away from it all luxury escapes inland.
+Each region in Mallorca has its own particular appeal.
+The northeast for history, the east coast for beaches and caves, the north and west for magnificent mountains and picture-postcard villages.
+To know about the real Mallorca, drive across Es Pla, the fertile plain at the centre of the island with its almond groves, windmills and old market towns.

 Is it Mallorca or Majorca?